Post

 .github/mcp.jsonPer-repoMCP server configuration

-As of this writing, if you’re on EMU or GHE.com (data residency), these features are not available because they require a public repo:
+As of this writing, if you’re on EMU or GHEC with data residency (GHE.com), these features are not available because they require a public repo:

 • Public org profile README